Fiesta del Sol promises to be better than ever May 19-20

 Families will have the opportunity to meet San Diego’s amazing First Responders, explore equipment, and learn about careers from SD Fire, Life Guards, SDPD, SWAT, SDPD Canine Unit, Cal Fire, Ambulance, Life Flight helicopters and more.
 The event will also feature fun and interactive booths to educate families on important issues such as the dangers of distracted/impaired driving, drowning prevention, fall prevention, helmet safety and more.

-Location: Scripps Memorial Hospital – Front Plaza; 9888 Genesee Avenue, La Jolla, 92037; Free parking will be available.
+Location: Scripps Memorial Hospital – Front Plaza; 9888 Genesee Avenue,

 Madison Gallery grand opening in Solana Beach